-Research from CEBI on consumption during corona shutdown
+Research from CEBI on consumption during corona shutdown in PNAS

 Researchers from DAWN separate gamma-ray bursts into two classes using Al algorithm